parafields/dune-parafields/README.md

 - optional support for field input and output based on HDF5
 - field output based on VTK (Legacy or XML flavor)

-# How to use dune-randomfield
+# How to use dune-parafields

-dune-randomfield is written as a Dune module.
-You can put it as a requirement into the *dune.module* file of your own module and configure/build it through dunecontrol (see the documentation of dune-common for details). dune-randomfield can also be used as a header-only library (just include its paths and those of dune-common) or a standalone field generator (using the binary in the /src subfolder).
+dune-parafields is written as a Dune module.
+You can put it as a requirement into the *dune.module* file of your own module and configure/build it through dunecontrol (see the documentation of dune-common for details). dune-parafields can also be used as a header-only library (just include its paths and those of dune-common) or a standalone field generator (using the binary in the /src subfolder).

-dune-randomfield requires dune-common for configuration and the external library FFTW3 with MPI support for parallelized circulant embedding, and can use the external library HDF5 with MPI support for parallel file I/O if it is found.
+dune-parafields requires dune-common for configuration and the external library FFTW3 with MPI support for parallelized circulant embedding, and can use the external library HDF5 with MPI support for parallel file I/O if it is found.
 The tested versions are: